IceCreamYou/HTML5-Canvas-Game-Boilerplate/README.md

 H5CGB takes care of a lot of code you'd be writing yourself, and doesn't add much that you wouldn't need to write yourself.
-This includes standards-compliant HTML, CSS, and other web files in addition to the JavaScript code that sets up the canvas, animation loop, physics timing, image caching, etc. In any case, the JavaScript is quite modular, so you can always edit or delete anything you don't want from the project.
+This includes standards-compliant HTML, CSS, and other web files in addition to the JavaScript code that sets up the canvas, animation loop, image caching, etc. In any case, the JavaScript is quite modular, so you can always edit or delete anything you don't want from the project.

 Notes